by Craig Brelsford

 On Sat.
 9 April and Sun.
-10 April 2016, Elaine Du and I noted 103 species at three Shanghai-area birding hot spots.
-We had Oriental Plover and Black-faced Spoonbill on Hengsha, the latter present also at Cape Nanhui, where we found in addition Brown Crake, Greater Sand Plover, Black-tailed Godwit, Marsh Grassbird, Bluethroat, and Citrine Wagtail.
-Lesser Yangshan yielded out-of-range Rufous-faced Warbler and our season’s first flycatcher, Asian Brown Flycatcher.
+10 April, Elaine Du and I noted 103 species at three Shanghai-area birding hot spots.
+We had Oriental Plover and Black-faced Spoonbill on Hengsha Island, the latter species present also at Cape Nanhui, where we found in addition Brown Crake, Greater Sand Plover, Black-tailed Godwit, Marsh Grassbird, Bluethroat, and Citrine Wagtail.
+Lesser Yangshan Island yielded out-of-range Rufous-faced Warbler and our season’s first flycatcher, Asian Brown Flycatcher.
 Other season’s firsts were Eurasian Wryneck and Oriental Reed Warbler on Hengsha, Oriental Pratincole, Japanese Thrush, Tristram’s Bunting, and Meadow Bunting on Lesser Yangshan, and Broad-billed Sandpiper at Nanhui.
 Garganey and singing Brown-flanked Bush Warbler were on Hengsha and Temminck’s Stint and Grey-backed Thrush were noted at Nanhui.
-Red-throated Pipit were on Hengsha and Nanhui, as were Intermediate Egret, “Swintail” Snipe, Reed Parrotbill, and Chestnut-eared Bunting.
+Red-throated Pipit were on Hengsha and at Nanhui, as were Intermediate Egret, “Swintail” (Swinhoe’s or Pin-tailed) Snipe, Reed Parrotbill, and Chestnut-eared Bunting.

 On Sat.
 9 April Elaine and I birded Hengsha, the alluvial island at the mouth of the Yangtze.
 Our target was Oriental Plover Charadrius veredus, which we found after a short search.
 Oriental Plover breeds in deserts and steppes mainly in Mongolia, and in China in Hulunbeier, Inner Mongolia.
 For Elaine, Ori Pluv was a virtual lifer, as her only previous experience with the species was our quick, long-distance look at an individual near Hulun Lake last July.